tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/快速入门/控制台部署指南_intl_en.md

 ## Overview

-For common framework components, Serverless Framework provides the [SSR](https://console.cloud.tencent.com/ssr) development and deployment scheme to help you develop and deploy your applications in the console.
+For common framework components, you can quickly develop and deploy your applications in the [Serverless SSR console](https://console.cloud.tencent.com/sls?from=quickstart).

 #### Currently supported frameworks
 - Express
+- WordPress
 - Koa
 - Egg.js
 - Next.js
 - Nuxt.js
 - Flask
 - Laravel
+- SpringBoot

 ## Prerequisites
 Before deploying your application in the console, you must complete the following permission configuration:

 #### Authorizing by root account
-1. Log in to the [SSR console](https://console.cloud.tencent.com/ssr) and click **Authorize** to enter the CAM console.
+1. Log in to the [Serverless SSR console](https://console.cloud.tencent.com/sls?from=quickstart) and click **Authorize** to enter the CAM console.
 2. On the **Role** list page in the CAM console, check whether the **SLS_QcsRole** and **CODING_QCSRole** service roles have been created successfully.
 >!If you have already created `CODING_QCSRole`, please check whether it has complete permissions.
 It requires the following basic policies: `QcloudSLSFullAccess`, `QcloudSSLFullAccess`, and `QcloudAccessForCODINGRole`.
 If any policy is missing, please add it manually.
 3. You can start to use the service after making sure that both the roles and permissions meet the requirements.